Ultrathin coating could protect 2D materials from corrosion, enabling their use in optics and electronics.

 In addition to theoretical modeling of the molecular behavior of these coatings, the team made a working photodetector from flakes of TMD material protected with the new coating, as a proof of concept.
 The coating material is hydrophobic, meaning that it strongly repels water, which otherwise would diffuse into the coating and dissolve away a naturally formed protective oxide layer within the coating, leading to rapid corrosion.

 The application of the coating is a very simple process, Su explains.
-The 2D material is simply placed into bath of liquid hexylamine, a form of the linear alkylamine, which builds up the protective coating after about 20 minutes, at a temperature of 130 degrees Celsius at normal pressure.
-Then, to produce a smooth, crack-free surface, the material is immersed for another 20 minutes in vapor of the same hexylamine.
+The 2D material is simply placed into a bath of liquid hexylamine, a form of linear alkylamine, which builds up the protective coating after about 20 minutes, at a temperature of 130 degrees Celsius at normal pressure.
+Then, to produce a smooth, crack-free surface, the material is immersed for another 20 minutes in the vapor of the same hexylamine.

 “You just put the wafer into this liquid chemical and let it be heated,” Su says.
 “Basically, that’s it.”
 The coating “is pretty stable, but it can be removed by certain very specific organic acids.”

 The use of such coatings could open up new areas of research on promising 2D materials, including the TMDs and black phosphorous, but potentially also silicene, stanine, and other related materials.
 Since black phosphorous is the most vulnerable and easily degraded of all these materials, that’s what the team used for their initial proof of concept.

 The new coating could provide a way of overcoming “the first hurdle to using these fascinating 2D materials,” Su says.
 “Practically speaking, you need to deal with the degradation during processing before you can use these for any applications,” and that step has now been accomplished, he says.